 It was when she was 12 that Mary was chosen over the other maidens.
 It was even proclaimed by Archangel Gabriel who appeared at the Temple at Carmel.
 A few years later, Mary immaculately conceived Jesus.
 Joseph was then selected as her husband to be.
 At sixteen Mary was married to Joseph who was 36 years old.

 The actual day of the birth of Jesus is still disputed but is traditionally December 25th.
 This is, in part, because the Romans were already celebrating a holiday on that very same date: “Natalis Solis Invicti,” which means, The “Birth-date of the Invincible Son.”
 Christmas also celebrates St. Nicholas, who, around 300AD, was made bishop due to his piety and his service to others.
 In particular, he made it his life’s purpose to bring gifts to children.

-The symbolic aspects of Christmas, however, are even more profound that those of a literal significance.
+The symbolic aspects of Christmas, however, are even more profound than those of a literal significance.
 For example, Christmas reminds us to birth our own inner Christ, which brings wonderful gifts.
 And each time we birth the Christ and share our gifts, we are manifesting Heaven on earth.
-In fact, the deeper significance to our exchange of Christmas presents, is the call for us to exchange “Christmas Presence” (or Christ-Consciousness) and not just presents.
+In fact, the deeper significance to our exchange of Christmas presents, is the call for us to exchange “Christmas Presence” (or Christ-Consciousness)—not just presents.

 The Christmas Story